 Specialty Behavioral Services for referral in our region are listed below:

 Could a Veterinary Behaviorist Help Your Dog?
 Veterinary behaviorists are fully trained veterinarians who complete an additional specialized program in behavioral medicine.
 They then apply to be board-certified by the American College of Veterinary Behavior (ACVB).
 There less than 50 such certified veterinary behaviorists in the United States today.
 Read this article to learn more.
 We are very fortunate to have access to several Veterinary Behaviorists in our region.

-Purdue Veterinary School Behavior Department This is a link to Dr. Andrew Luescher and the Behavior Department at the Purdue University School of Veterinary Medicine in West Lafayette, IN.
+Purdue Veterinary School Behavior Department This is a link to the Behavior Department at the Purdue University School of Veterinary Medicine in West Lafayette, IN.